4 Tips for Attracting American Goldfinches to your Yard – Guaranteed

 • Redpolls

-You can also have the best of both seed worlds by buying a finch blend from a local bird store (I can’t find any good options online) that has sunflower chips and nyjer seed.
+You can also have the best of both seed worlds by buying a finch blend from a local bird store that has sunflower chips and nyjer seed.
 Win-win!

 It’s worth noting that American Goldfinches travel a lot.
 You may have a dozen at your feeder for a week and none afterward.
 Don’t be discouraged!
 You aren’t doing anything wrong.